Frequently Asked Questions About the NIDDK Central Repositories

 What subject or sample identification code will the repository use?

 The repository can use the study's assigned ID for each participant.
 In situations where this would be inappropriate, because the ID contains potential personal identifiers, the study should assign a different, masked, identifier.
-The Database Repository will assign a unique prefix to the study or to each site within the study for use on the sample label or in the electronic manifest.

 Does the NIDDK Repository maintain a Certificate of Confidentiality?